 17. Go bowling – Did you know that kids can bowl free at select centers?
 Or plan a bowling party with the center.
 When we did this, we got a tour of the center including a behind-the-scenes look at the machinery.

 19. Go to a local festival or outdoor concert as a group – Find out if the event needs some extra hands.
 Picking up trash after it’s over is a great service project.
+Plus your Webelos and Arrows of Light can get credit for the Maestro! adventure.

 20. Go roller skating – Find out if there is a center near you where kids can skate free.